-2. Use an API to create necessary files.
-We’ve published an API that you can use to save a .dat file.
+Use an API to create necessary files.
+You can use the ORSaveHive function to save a .dat file.
 Make sure to name the file ether User.dat or Userclass.dat

 After you’ve made the necessary changes, you can create the modification package like any other MSIX package.
 Then you can deploy the package with the current deployment set-up.
 When you relaunch your main app, you can see the changes that the modification package has made.
 If you choose to remove the modification package, your main app will revert to a state without the modification package.

 Find out what modification packages are installed on your device

 Using PowerShell, you can see installed modification packages using the following command.

 On Windows 10, version 1809, modification packages can include configurations needed to be set in the registry such that the main package will run as expected.
 Meaning your main application leverages the registry to view whether a plug-in exists.
 When you deploy the main package and the modification package, at runtime the application will view the virtual registry (VREG) of both the main package and the modification package.

 Note that your main package may be using the VREG to do the following things: